 While exhibiting high strength, high-temperature and corrosion-resistance, Inconel® 625 has many characteristics needed for aerospace applications, so it’s used extensively.
-Components range from shims to fasteners and from bulkheads to fluid valves and manifolds.
-Inconel® 625 isn’t limited to only aerospace applications and is used frequently in other industries such as Defense, Oil & Gas, Alternative Energy, Cryogenics and many more.
+Inconel® is ideal for demanding environments and can take exposure to salt water, fresh water, air, alkaline chemicals and high heat levels.
+Inconel® components range from shims to fasteners and from bulkheads to fluid valves and manifolds.

 Widely used for jet engine components, Inconel® 718 is another nickel alloy used extensively in industry.
 Similar to Inconel® 625 with its mechanical properties, Inconel® 718 is capable of age hardening.
 As such, Inconel® 718 is often times better suited for specific applications as compared to Inconel® 625, but is more difficult to machine (particularly in the AMS 5663 hardened condition).
 Components range from inlet/outlet flanges to fuel injectors and many turbine components.

-Specializing in hard metal machining, Miller CNC has built our business around working with difficult to machine materials such as Inconel®.
-Historically, up to 50%-60% of the materials we purchase are Inconel materials.
-Through our vendor relationships and internal processes, we have established standards that have provided us with extensive cost knowledge regarding Inconel machining.
-This allows us to provide accurate, reliable quotes for all your Inconel component projects.
+Miller CNC has built our business around working with difficult to machine materials such as Inconel®.
+Historically, up to 50%-60% of the materials we purchase are Inconel® materials.
+Our unique vendor relationship and internall processes allow us to provide accurate, reliable quotes for all your Inconel® component products.